vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally?.md

 ### Why we need a virtual function?
 - Let us understand it with an example.
 Suppose you want to connect to the network or to other mobile using your smartphone.
 - You have two choices Bluetooth or Wifi.
 Although these two are completely different technologies, still some things are common in them at an abstract level like both are communication protocol, both need authentication, etc.
-- Let say we have a class of them like as follows:
+- Let say we have a class of them as follows:
 ```
 class wifi_t{
     private: